sukantaworkspace/spring-api-cicd/README.md

 ## I've added Javadoc plugin in pom.xml

-## The following link if to access the application deployed on heroku
+## The following link is to access the application deployed on heroku

 https://spring-api-cicd.herokuapp.com/